Volume-Control Model

 The Volume-Control Model is an analytical framework to describe the conditions that allow the transition of information into power.
 It requires controlling and regulating the connections between a large volume of information and people.
 This could be achieved by maintaining a balance between popular and personal information.

 While popular information is relevant to a large audience, personal information is relevant to specific people.
 Ultimately, this is often practiced by network customization, which is tailoring information to specific groups based on common traits.

 Basic principles

 The volume-control model is a part of the broader idea of the power-knowledge nexus.
-Lash referred to the volume of information as an additive power, which is not only related to the amount of information people are exposed to, but also the amount of links they get from others.
-Volume is therefore associated with both the amount of information and the amount of people who produce and receive it.
+Lash referred to the volume of information as an additive power, which is not only related to the amount of information people are exposed to, but also the number of links they get from others.

+Volume is therefore associated with both the amount of information and the number of people who produce and receive it.